AbberiorInstruments/ImspectorDocs/docs/hardware/cameras.rst

 Decrepated non-standard Camera Drivers
 *****************************************

 Apogee Drive
 ................

-This driver is decrepated.
-You can use it as a fallback for old apogee cameras for wich the ApogeeAlta driver does not work.
+This driver is deprecated.
+You can use it as a fallback for old apogee cameras for which the ApogeeAlta driver does not work.